 Create an Adaptive client first

-# Train on previously uploaded dataset
+# Train on uploaded dataset

-adapt_job = client.training.job.create(
+adapt_job = adaptive.training.jobs.create(

 )